seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/.ipynb_checkpoints/conditionals1-checkpoint.md

 class TestScript(unittest.TestCase):
     def test1(self):
         #it "should return true if the age is 16"
-        self.assertTrue(isOldEnoughToDrive(16),"it should return True if the age is 16")
+        self.assertTrue(isOldEnoughToDrive(16),"it should return True if the age greater than or equal to 16")

     def test2(self):
         #it "should return false if the age is less than 16"